 - Employees who agree to travel to work by bicycle are entitled to a free company bicycle.
 They also receive a bike kit, which includes a raincoat, helmet, hi-vis vest and repair kit.
 Employees who need to cycle more than 7 km to get to work can choose an electric bicycle.
-We have about 4,200 company bicycles in total.
+We have more than 4,600 company bicycles in total.

 - We provide as many stores and buildings as possible with the appropriate infrastructure for cyclists: covered bicycle sheds, changing rooms, showers and lockers.

 - Every employee is entitled to a free train season ticket.
 Bus, tram and metro journeys are also fully reimbursed.

 - Employees who travel by public transport can combine their journey with a commuter bicycle or folding bicycle to get from the station to work.
 In Halle, those bicycles are parked in a covered and monitored bicycle park, which also offers a free bicycle repair service.

 - For travel between work places, employees can use bicycle sharing.